 North Korea regards the U.S. military presence in South Korea (which currently hosts 28,500 U.S. troops) as an obstacle to a North Korea–led unification of the peninsula.
 It also sees the United States as posing the most dangerous military threat to it.
 One objective in its pursuit of a nuclear weapons program has been to develop a deterrent against the United States (in other words, a tool that discourages the country from attacking or acting aggressively toward North Korea.)
 The United States, on the other hand, views North Korea as a source of tension and instability and as a threat to its ally South Korea.
 This divide continues to shape the U.S.-North Korea relationship.

 The most important U.S. interest on the Korean Peninsula is the denuclearization of North Korea.
 North Korea already has the capability to hit South Korea and Japan, two critical U.S. allies in Asia, with nuclear missiles and nonnuclear, or conventional, munitions.
 Advancements in its nuclear technology and weapons delivery capabilities could pose a serious security threat to the United States—a nuclear attack from North Korea could destroy U.S. cities and kill millions of people.
+The United States is also concerned that a nuclear North Korea might proliferate nuclear weapons technology, and even the weapons themselves, to other governments or nonstate groups in uncontrolled, dangerous ways.
 The emergence of a nuclear North Korea with full-fledged delivery capabilities would also be a blow to global nonproliferation efforts and could encourage other countries to acquire nuclear weapons.